-The Core Add-in has an ‘Edit Mode’ that shows you where your Quick Queries and any cell references have been placed.
-When the Edit Mode is ON, the add-in places Excel comments on all the referenced cells.
+The Core Add-in has an ‘Edit Mode’ that shows you where your Quick Queries are located as well as any cell references.
+When the Edit Mode is ON, the add-in places Excel comments on all the referenced worksheet cells.
+Click the button to toggle the Edit Mode ON or off.

 Editing the Worksheet (Edit Mode ON)